ckan/ckan/README.txt

       $ paster serve config.ini

+5. Run the webserver for development:

+      $ paster serve --reload development.ini

 6. Point your browswer at: localhost:5000 (if you set a different port in your config file then youl will need to change 5000 to whatever port value you chose).